arjun1194/remote-adb-tool/README.md

 This tool allows you to **serve** devices from one machine (the Gateway) and **connect** to them from another (the Client) as if they were plugged directly into your USB port.
 It automates the complexity of SSH tunneling, ADB port forwarding, and connection management.

+## 📖 The Story

+Back when I was a novice Android developer, I constantly heard the dreaded phrase from QA: "It doesn't run properly on my device." 😢 Just when I'd fix it there, the PM would say, "It's broken on mine!"

+In the Android world, device fragmentation is a daily struggle.
+I used to dream that one day I'd own every phone in existence and test on every single one of them before submitting a build. 😂

+Of course, carrying 15 different devices around isn't practical.
+This tool is my attempt to realize that vision.
+With `adb-remote`, I can leave my device lab at home and still test on everything, from anywhere.

 ## ✨ Features

 - 🔌 **Plug & Play Serving:** Automatically detects USB devices and sets up ADB over TCP/IP.